-Staff is supportive of most of the variances requested, as noted below, due to the unique shape and depth of the lot.
-Notwithstanding, staff does believe that the applicant is attempting to place too much mass on the site, which is further exacerbated by the variances requested for the allowable balcony encroachments.
-For this reason, staff is recommending a slight reduction in the maximum unit size (from the requested 54% down to 50% - Variance #2) and from the requested lot coverage (from the requested 33.5% down to 30% - Variance #1), consistent with the maximum size allowed for new home construction.
-When a lot split includes the substantial demolition of a pre-1942 architecturally significant home, the maximum lot coverage is reduced to 25% and the maximum unit size is reduced to 40%.
-In consideration of the applicant retaining the original single story garage structure (Variance #3), which presents its own challenges for the site, staff is supportive of these variances, with the modifications noted.
+With the latest revisions to the plans, including the reduction in the proposed lot coverage and unit size, staff is supportive of the variances requested, as noted below, due to the unique shape and depth of the lot.
+The unit size has been reduced to 50% (from 54%) - Variance #2, and the lot coverage has been reduced from 33.5% to 27.9% - Variance #1.
+As noted previously, when a lot split includes the substantial demolition of a pre-1942 architecturally significant home, the maximum lot coverage is reduced to 25% and the maximum unit size is reduced to 40%.
+With the removal of the original single story garage structure, as recommended by the Board, Variance #3, for the elevation of the site has been withdrawn.